Gositi/discord-fs/README.md

 ## Usage
 First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
-All testing and official support is for Ubuntu 23.10 with Python 3.11 and the preinstalled libraries.
+The program is developed on Ubuntu 24.04 with Python 3.12 and the preinstalled libraries, but there are no guarantees the program will work on any system.
-If you have issues with another (Linux) system I will of course try and look into it anyways!
+If you have issues with it (on a Linux system) I will of course try and look into it anyways!

 Before using the program, you will need to do some setup.
 I will assume you are techy enough to do this yourself, so this will be in broad terms what to do.